Rotation Rotation { get; set; }

 Description

-The Rotation property of a SceneObject represents the rotational orientation of the object.
-This rotation is defined relative to its parent object, if a parent is set, or relative to the SceneWorld if no parent is specified.
-The rotation is expressed using the Rotation type, which typically encapsulates rotational data in a format such as quaternions or Euler angles.
+The Rotation property of a SceneObject represents the orientation of the object in 3D space.
+This rotation is relative to the object's parent, if it has one, or to the SceneWorld if no parent is set.
+The rotation is defined using the Rotation type, which typically encapsulates a quaternion or Euler angles to represent 3D rotations.

 Usage